IBM/cloudera-for-cpd/README.md

 ### Add data sources

 The default landing page for `Data Virtualization` is `Data Sources`.
+Click on the `Add data source` button.

 ![cpd-dv-data-sources-start](images/cpd-dv-data-sources-start.png)

-The `db2-on-cpd` connection we created to connect to the Hive database we created in the previous step.
-To create this connection, we clicked on the `Add data source` drop-down menu and then clicking on `Select existing connection`.
+Choose to option to `Select existing connection` and choose the `cdp-pvc-base` connection that represents the connection we made to BigSQL (which reads from our Hive databases on Cloudera).
+Click `Add`.

 ![cpd-dv-add-connection](images/cpd-dv-add-connection.png)

-We then selected our `cdp-pvc-base` connection and clicked `Add`.
+Repeat the step for the `db2-on-cpd` connection representing the connection we made to Db2.

 ### Virtualize tables